NutriSee-ID/.github/profile/README.md

 ---

 ## **Overview**
 **NutriSee** is an innovative health application aimed at addressing the challenges of understanding nutritional information in Indonesia.
-By leveraging cutting-edge **machine learning**, **computer vision**, and **mobile development** technologies, NutriSee transforms complex nutritional labels into an easy-to-understand A-D grading system.
+By leveraging cutting-edge **machine learning**, **computer vision**, and **mobile development** technologies, NutriSee transforms complex nutritional labels into an easy-to-understand A-E grading system.

 Additionally, the app offers a curated selection of **health articles and news**, helping users stay informed and motivated to adopt a healthier lifestyle.
 Our mission is to empower vulnerable communities with tools for better health and well-being.

 ---

 ## **Key Features**
-- **A-D Grading System:** Instantly input product nutrition facts and simplify complex nutritional information.
+- **A-E Grading System:** Instantly input product nutrition facts and simplify complex nutritional information.
 - **Health News & Articles:** Access curated content for informed decision-making.
-- **Share Grade Results:** Easily share your A-D grade with friends and family.
+- **Share Grade Results:** Easily share your A-E grade with friends and family.
 - **Login, Register, and Password Reset:** Secure access with login, registration, and password recovery options.

 ---